MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/update-versions-13.md

 You should always install the latest cumulative update.

-## Available updates
+## Available updates for Business Central October 2018

-The following table lists the cumulative updates that have been released for Business Central.
+The following table lists the cumulative updates that have been released for the October'18 release of Business Central (version 13).
 The cumulative updates include hotfixes that apply to all countries and hotfixes that apply to specific local versions.
-Check the relevant Knowledge Base article for a description.
+Check the relevant Support article for a description.

 |Knowledge Base ID                                           |Title                |Release date  |Build No. |Local versions included |
 |------------------------------------------------------------|---------------------|--------------|----------|------------------------|